apexfarm/ApexQuery/README.md

 #### Inline Select

-There are three types of `selectBy()` statements, each accepts different input types:
+There are four types of `selectBy()` statements, each accepts different input types:

 1. Accept only `SObjectField` as parameters, such as: `Account.Name`.
 The number of params is from 1 to 5.
-2. Accept only functions as parameters, such as: `TO_LABEL(Account.AnnualRevenel)`.
+2. Accept only functions as parameters, such as: `FORMAT(Account.AnnualRevenue)`.
 The number of params is from 1 to 5.
+2. Accept only `String` as parameters, such as: `'Name'`.
+The number of params is from 1 to 5.
+Strings are the most versatile inputs, they can support fields and functions, and additionally references to parent fields as well.
+You will need this when the above two reaches their limitations.
 3. Accept a child relationship subquery as parameter.

 **Note**: These `selectBy()` methods can chain from one to another, so developers can select as many fields as they want.